Academic Affairs Information

 Students admitted in provisional status generally should not register for online courses; learning support and online courses are both demanding, and trying to do both decreases a student’s chance of academic success.
 Provisional students permission to enroll in learning support online courses may be granted through recommendation of an advisor and following adequate assessment of computer skill proficiency and online instructional readiness.
 Students who failed or withdrew from a specific course or provisional students who fail to meet minimum assessed proficiency requirements for a course will not be allowed to take that course online.

 Online learning may not be the right choice for all learners, but for those who meet the requirements, it is an exciting and viable alternative to traditional classes.
-Students interested in pursuing online learning opportunities should visit the Virtual Learning Campus page of the West Georgia Technical College web site or contact their advisor for more information.
+Students interested in pursuing online learning opportunities should visit the Online Learning page of the West Georgia Technical College web site or contact their advisor for more information.

 The library exists to support the curricular, professional, and personal development needs of the WGTC academic community.
 The library staff works closely with the faculty, administration, and students to acquire and make accessible a well-balanced collection in a variety of formats to support the college's instructional programs and adult learning centers.